Robert-van-Engelen/Forth500/E500-expanded/README.md

     decoded.

-A new file FORTH500. is created (the Forth500.bin file specified with the BINTOPCE.EXE and UUENCODE.EXE tools but without filename extension), which can be loaded and run with:
+A new file FORTH500. is created (the Forth500.bin file specified with the uucode/BINTOPCE.EXE and uucode/UUENCODE.EXE tools but without filename extension), which can be loaded and run with:

     > LOADM "FORTH500."
     > CALL &B0000